By Cory Nickerson, LRA Associate Broker

 Working in real estate I see a few things that I may otherwise never learn about.
-My latest learning experience?
+The latest learning experience?
 Orangeburg sewer pipes.
 These ancient sewer pipes, installed as long ago as the 1860s, were fabricated from pressed wood pulp, which gives these types of pipes a little more integrity than that of laminated paper towel rolls.
 And we're seeing them in Old Town Louisville!

 According to Express Sewer and Drain, ”Orangeburg pipe was made with steam generators to dry the fibers with exhaust steam before the pitch sealed the layers of conduit.
 The pipes were designed with a diameter that measured anywhere from 2 to 18 inches…Since the pipes were lightweight, though brittle, they were very popular in construction projects that needed to be finished with haste.”